myoung7/virtual-tourist/README.md

 ## Known Issues
 - After placing a pin, have to tap and load a pin once in order to drag it.
+-Image in Collection View might still be shown as selected (i.e. highlighted in red) for deletion after confirming deletion of photos.
+Scrolling image out of view temporarily fixes issue.